haydenmcfarland/identicon/README.md

 # Identicon

-Sample Elixir package that generates a Github styled Identicon.
+Sample Elixir escript that generates a Github styled Identicon.

 # How to use